simoncblyth/j/Layr/planning_CustomG4OpBoundaryProcess_development.rst

   to reuse this functionality from the CustomG4OpBoundaryProcess host

-u4/CustomART.h : doing less than CustomBoundary.h
+u4/CustomART.h : CustomART<JPMT> doing less than CustomBoundary.h
 ------------------------------------------------------------

+* need to converge standalone and full PMT data accessor APIs such that CustomART can work with both of them

 * currently instantiates J* parameter_accessor in ctor, it makes more sense to pass ptr into ctor : clearer + more general